 Modus Mortgage

 If both couples desire to stay in the marital house, deciding who will keep it can be difficult.
 Once the couple has decided who will receive the house after the divorce, they must ensure that the recipient will be able to afford to keep it.
-When making this determination, it’s a good idea to look at the big picture.
-Even if remaining at home appears to be a better option, it can have a long-term impact on both spouses’ aspirations.

 Tax Implications